Contributors

 Email: bs.cp@hotmail.com

-Bruno Abreu Costa holds an undergraduate degree in History and a Master’s degree in History – Societies, Policies and Religions, from the Faculty of Arts and Humanities of the University of Coimbra.
-He collaborates with the Centre for Lusophone and European Literatures and Cultures in the University of Madeira (CLEPUL-UMa) and is in the process of obtaining a PhD in the subject of the Atlantic Islands from the University of Madeira, conducting comparative research on the action of the Inquisition in the archipelagos of the Azores, Canaries and Madeira, during the Iberian Union period.
+Bruno Abreu Costa holds a Bachelor’s and a Master’s degree in History from the Faculty of Arts and Humanities of the University of Coimbra.
+He is a collaborator of the Centre for Lusophone and European Literatures and Cultures – University of Madeira (CLEPUL–UMa) and is currently pursuing doctoral studies in Atlantic Islands at the University of Madeira.
+He presently serves as a Senior Technician at the Centro de Estudos de História do Atlântico – Alberto Vieira, a directorate within the Madeiran Regional Department for Archives, Libraries and Books.

 Main interests and research topics: History of Religion; the Inquisition; History of Madeira; the Diocese of Funchal.

-CV: https://orcid.org/0000-0003-1728-2991
+ORCID: https://orcid.org/0000-0003-1728-2991

 Repository: https://independent.academia.edu/BrunoAbreuCosta